GitJit-max/learning-linux/chapter/02-basic.md

 ### Middle mouse button

 In GNU/Linux there is also an alternative way to paste content, the click of the middle mouse button.
-- You can select text in one program and insert it using the middle mouse button, even without any explicit copy action.
-Give it a try if you can.
-Some desktop environments such as Ubuntu's Unity no longer support it though.
+- You can select text in one program and insert it using the middle mouse button, even without any explicit copy action.<!-- Give it a try if you can.
+Some desktop environments such as Ubuntu's Unity no longer support it though.-->
 - Elements in a window will be able to receive input even when the parent window is not focused on the foreground.
 The focus follows the mouse so to speak.

 <!--